ThioJoe/Rainmeter-Webhook-Monitor/README.md

 1. Place the exe in the location of your choice, probably along with your Rainmeter skins
 2. Run it once, it will create the json config file with a couple example commands
 3. Set whatever app to send the webhook to the `[Whatever-IP-Address]/rainmeter` URL on any port you choose.
-For example: `http://127.0.0.1:9999/rainmeter`
+For example: `http://127.0.0.1:9999/rainmeter`.
+    - In the config file  you can change the port and url path name if you choose
 4. Edit the json config file:
-    - Under `WebhookSettings` set the `Port` value to whatever you want, just be sure that it matches where the external service is sending the webhook
+    - Under `WebhookSettings` set the values `Port` (default 9999) and `URL_Path` (default `/rainmeter`) to whatever you want, just be sure that it matches where the external service is sending the webhook
     - Under `RainmeterSettings` set the path to your `Rainmeter.exe file`.
 (There should be two slashes when using a backslash.)
     - Under the `Commands` section, set up one or more groups of commands (see "Command Configuration" instructions below)